botagas/janitorr_ynh/doc/PRE_UPGRADE.md

-This is a dummy disclaimer to display prior to any upgrade
+Upgrades can be unstable sometimes - it is best advised to do proper backups before any updates and upgrades.